tkaefer/java-interview/topics/core/microservice.md

 **Domain analysis.** To avoid some common pitfalls when designing microservices, use domain analysis to define your microservice boundaries.
 Follow these steps:

 - [Use domain analysis to model microservices.](https://docs.microsoft.com/en-us/azure/architecture/microservices/model/domain-analysis) In strategic DDD, you are defining the large-scale structure of the system.
 Strategic DDD helps to ensure that your architecture remains focused on business capabilities.
+During the strategic phase of DDD, you are mapping out the business domain and defining bounded contexts for your domain models.
 - [Use tactical DDD to design microservices.](https://docs.microsoft.com/en-us/azure/architecture/microservices/model/tactical-ddd)
 - [Identify microservice boundaries.](https://docs.microsoft.com/en-us/azure/architecture/microservices/model/microservice-boundaries)